kirinboy/OOBootcamp/tasking.md

 When the smart parking boy park the car
 Should be able to pick the same car from the first parking lot

-Given a parking boy and two parking lots with first parking lot full When the smart parking boy park the car
+Given a smart parking boy and two parking lots with first parking lot full When the smart parking boy park the car
 Should be able to pick the same car from the second parking lot

-Given a parking boy and two parking lots with first parking lot full When the smart parking boy park the car
+Given a smart parking boy and two parking lots with first parking lot full When the smart parking boy park the car
 Should be able to pick the same car by the parking boy

-Given a parking boy and two full parking lots
-When the smart parking boy park the car
+Given a smart parking boy and two full parking lots When the smart parking boy park the car
 Should fail to park the car